 There Are Thousands Of Guitar Jam Tracks Available Online

-After poring over Google searches I had come up with the following – alphabetically ordered.
-You can click on any of the links to go directly to the site.
+After poring over Google for Jam Tracks searches I had come up with the following websites – alphabetically ordered.
+Some are paid and some are free.
+Myself I just buy my ones and if you ever loose them you can always go back and download them You can click on any of the links to go directly to the site.

 The above sites were examined for the following very important features.
 These features are purely subjective in that they are important to me.
 Others users might have similar or different criteria.
 Also, the features are not weighted, meaning they are, to me, all roughly as important as each other:

 (1) Users can submit their own ones